Share your feelings without fear of consequence or judgement

 Everyone deserves someone they can open up to

-When you’re struggling with your mental health or find day-to-day life is taking its toll, being around people who don't accept you for who you are can hinder you from accepting yourself and becoming the person you want to be.
+When you’re struggling with your mental health or find day-to-day life is taking its toll, feeling misunderstood or unaccepted can hinder you from accepting yourself and becoming the person you want to be.
 You need a safe space where you can work on overcoming your individual challenges with a community of like-minded people who will welcome any feelings or experiences you'd like to share.

 Upset teen girl lying on bed with head in hands using laptop